 There is an insurance term known as the “rate per thousand” that we refer to often.
 That is the cost to offer $1,000 of coverage, and it is generally lower the younger you are.

 That’s why the best age to buy term life isn’t set in stone or the same across the board, but the best time to buy life insurance for you is when you are young and have dependents.
-You will save the most money buying a policy then!
+Your life insurance costs can be lower, and you can save the most money buying a policy then.

 Everyday Life Insurance is the first insurance company to offer smart term life plans that can save you even more over the life of the plan, no matter how old you are, but especially for younger families.